Refugees documentary in frame for Berlin film fest prizes

 "'The book was so much better!' is a regular and fairly useless critique of literary adaptations, but it's true that this is probably a story better read than watched," US movie website Indiewire said.

-On the eve of the main prizes, the Teddy Award for gay-themed cinema, celebrating its 30th year, went to the Austrian drama "Tomcat" by Haendl Klaus about a relationship that sours after a violent outburst.
+On the eve of the main prizes, the Teddy Award for gay-themed cinema, celebrating its 30th birthday, went to the Austrian drama "Tomcat" by Haendl Klaus.

 © 2016 AFP